cuthbertLab/music21/CONTRIBUTING.md

 Pull requests that increase or improve coverage of existing features are very welcome.
 Coverage reports can be found at [Coveralls](https://coveralls.io/github/cuthbertLab/music21).
-Pull requests that lower overall coverage are likely to be rejected (exception: replace 30 covered lines with 5 covered lines that do the same job more efficiently and you've lowered the overall coverage, but that's okay).
+Pull requests that lower overall coverage are likely to be rejected (exception: replace 30 covered lines with 5 covered lines that do the same job more efficiently, and you've lowered the overall coverage, but that's okay).

 For changes to file parsing, please test both import and export (when supported for